myllym/GET/README.md

 help('GET-package')
 ```

-If you want to have also vignettes working, you should also install packages from the 'suggests' field (`fda` and `fda.usc`),
+If you want to have also vignettes working, you should also install packages from the 'suggests' field,
 have MiKTeX on your computer, and install the library with
 ```R
 install_github('myllym/GET', build_vignettes = TRUE)